St. Michael's Episcopal Church

-On Easter and every Sunday, congregants have worshiped at St. Michael’s Episcopal Church in Anaheim since its doors opened in 1876.
-Originally located at the corner of Emily and Adele streets, the building was moved to its current location at 311 W. South Street in 1955.
+Congregants have filled the pews to worship at St. Michael’s Episcopal Church in Anaheim since its doors opened in 1876.
+Originally located at the corner of Emily and Adele streets, the building was moved to its current location on South Street in 1955.
 Built by C. P. McKinney, the church was designed in the Carpenter Gothic architectural style, a subcategory or improvisation of Gothic Revival.

 St. Michael’s is a charming and rare surviving Carpenter Gothic church in Southern California; there were more rural houses than churches built in this variation of Gothic Revival.
 Distinctive characteristics include light-frame construction, horizontal board-and-batten wood siding, wood ornamentation, and a belltower with a steeple.
 In 2004, St. Michael’s Episcopal Church in Anaheim was listed on the National Register of Historic Places.